openmas-ai/openmas/docs/patterns.md

-# Common Patterns in SimpleMas
+# Common Patterns in OpenMAS

-This document describes common patterns and best practices for building multi-agent systems with SimpleMas.
+This document describes common patterns and best practices for building multi-agent systems with OpenMAS.

 ## Basic Patterns